-US ambassador to the UN resigns
+US ambassador to the UN John Bolton resigns

 Mr Bolton's temporary appointment last year had allowed him to bypass the Senate confirmation process.

-The White House, in a statement said, the President credited Mr Bolton with leading negotiations in the UN Security Council that resulted in unanimous resolutions on North Korean military and nuclear activities, a resolution calling on Iran to suspend the enrichment and reprocessing of uranium, and a UN peacekeeping commitment to Sudan.
+Commending the role played by Mr Bolton, the White House, in a statement said, the President credited Mr Bolton with leading negotiations in the UN Security Council that resulted in unanimous resolutions on North Korean military and nuclear activities, a resolution calling on Iran to suspend the enrichment and reprocessing of uranium, and a UN peacekeeping commitment to Sudan.

 He was appointed to the post in August 2005 during a period when the Senate, which normally would vote on the nomination, was in recess.
 Under the US Constitution, a president may make temporary recess appointments without Senate confirmation.

-The President renominated Bolton on November 9, but administration officials believed that his nomination did not have enough support in the Senate Foreign Relations Committee to come to the full Senate for a confirmation vote.
+The President renominated him on November 9, but administration officials believed that his nomination did not have enough support in the Senate Foreign Relations Committee to come to the full Senate for a confirmation vote.

-President Bush said some senators were practicing ''stubborn obstructionism'' by ''obstructing his confirmation'' despite mr Bolton having the support of the majority of the Senate.
+President Bush said some senators were practicing ''stubborn obstructionism'' by ''obstructing his confirmation'' despite Mr Bolton having the support of the majority of the Senate.

 ''Their tactics will disrupt our diplomatic work at a sensitive and important time,'' President Bush said.